nihilistau/ChatAI-DataLab/docs/CONTROL_CENTER_PLAYGROUND.md

 # Control Center + Playground System

 This document captures the end-to-end design for the new automation layer that stitches together FastAPI, React/Storybook, Papermill notebooks, and the Lab Orchestrator.
-The goal is to provide a repeatable "mission control" experience where three long-running services stay in sync (FastAPI backend, legacy Ops Deck frontend, and the new Playground UI) while DataLab notebooks run supervised pipelines.
+The goal is to provide a repeatable "mission control" experience where three long-running services stay in sync (FastAPI backend, legacy Ops Deck frontend, and the new Playground UI) while Kitchen notebooks run supervised pipelines.

 ---